-Manchester to Marrakech is the latest addition to our expanding portfolio of rail tours.
-But it is not just for rail buffs: it is a remarkable journey from the heart of the Industrial Revolution in England to the mighty sands of the Sahara Desert in Morocco.
+Manchester to Marrakech is a remarkable journey from the heart of the Industrial Revolution in England to the mighty sands of the Sahara Desert in Morocco.
 Travelling almost entirely by rail, we enjoy the diverse landscapes of England, France, Spain and Morocco from the comfort of our railway carriage.

 Our tour begins in the great industrial city of Manchester before traversing the Pennines to North Wales.
 Here we visit Snowdonia National Park and the iconic Welsh villages of Portmeirion and Porthmadog.
 Heading south-east we reach London and board Eurostar to Paris and onto the volcanic city of Clermont-Ferrand in the French heartland.
 We explore this spectacular region of the Pyrenees by historical narrow-gauge steam trains which allow us to visit remote valleys where no roads run.
 These are authentic and unspoiled pockets of Europe.
 Leaving France, we cross the mountains to Aragon’s Zaragoza at the southern fringes of the Pyrenees, before moving across to the Mediterranean coast and the city of Valencia.
 An absolutely unsung highlight of Europe, this city is steeped in historical significance, and its elegant old architecture sits side by side with ultra-modern buildings.
 From here we move south to Andalusia and the Moorish heart of Cordoba where Christianity, Judaism and Islam simmer in an ancient urn.
 We then plunge into British memorabilia as we board Mr Henderson’s Railway for the historically and scenically epic train journey to the south coast of Spain where we cross into the British enclave of Gibraltar.
 Leaving ‘The Rock’ we take the short journey to an entirely different world, Morocco.
 In one of the most diverse countries in Africa, we immerse ourselves in the exotic, where great souks, kasbahs, mountains and desert sands leave a lasting impression on the mind.
 Manchester to Marrakech is a journey of nearly 6,000km; an ultimate Adventure of a Lifetime!

 Tour Fitness Level: Active

 - Visit the amazing Museum of Transport in Manchester

 - Take the TransPennine train to North Wales